 The Little Tikes Spiralin’ Seas Waterpark Play Table is pretty decent sized, approximately 29.5 inches tall and 31.5 inches in diameter.
 It won’t take up too much space on your deck, balcony, backyard, or even your porch.
 And yes, I do mean to imply that this can fit into any sized space that you have.
 It accommodates up to 2 toddlers playing at a time, so whether it’s for individual play or shared play, kids are guaranteed to have a fun time.

 This water play table comes with a spiral tower (as the name implies) where toddlers can pop in the cute squishy balls and watch them spiral down to the lazy river.
 The lazy river can be powered by spinning the green wheel.
 It’s absolutely fascinating to watch your little one piece together how that one little piece helps get the water moving.
-By far, my favorite part of this table is being able to scoop up the balls and drop them off, Ferris wheel style.
+By far, my favorite part of this table is being able to scoop up the balls and drop them off, Ferris wheel style, on the spinning water wheel.

 From a learning point of view, the scooping, the throwing of the balls down the spiral tower, and getting the water flowing, all help in strengthening fine motor skills.
 Plus, it’s a total ‘aww’ moment when you watch them realize the cause and effect created by pouring water.
 You will be amazed at how quickly the little ones catch on to what types of movements they are able to create.